rishi-sangare/rishi-sangare/README.md

 I am a Student and currently pursuing MBA-Tech
 ----------------------------------------------

 Data Science, Artificial Intelligence , Machine Learning , Deep Learning all these buzzing words has caught my eyes .
 I have been coding since 2021 First I started with C++ then resorted to Python and got a hook of it.
 Now I am also pursuing a online course (CCE – IIT Madras – Advanced Certification in Data Science and AI ) .
-Recently Started using Kaggle , and I wanted to solve world problems through understanding the 'DATA'
+Recently Started using Kaggle.
+I wanted to solve world problems through understanding the 'DATA'

 * 🌍  I'm based in INDIA
 * ✉️  You can contact me at [sangarerishi@gmail.com](mailto:sangarerishi@gmail.com)